 It is my experience that online counseling is effective in most situations and the most limiting factor is if the client is uncomfortable with teletherapy.
 I use the secure teletherapy program VSee.
 It’s a free app for iPhone and Android (or your computer/tablet) and is specifically for online counseling.

 Telehealth and online counseling appointments are available to Indiana residents only.
-Please request an appointment and indicate in the “memo” field if you would like an online therapy appointment.

 Online therapy requires a solid Internet connection of at least 5 Mbps (cable or fiber is great).
 If your Internet is unreliable or your technology is getting older, this can cause significant problems.
 I certainly recognize that you are investing your time, money, and energy into this and I want you to have a quality experience.